dezem/SAK/SAK_32bit/liesmich_readme.txt

 ** Merge NSP:
 Your splitted NSP only select the (00) file.
 All others are automatically selected.

+*** Update NSP:
+Needed your dumped game as NSP, the latest update as NSP optionally your dumped DLC's as NSP

 *** Converting NSP to XCI:
 only games supported